A family of non-collapsed steady Ricci solitons in even dimensions greater or equal to four: Existence of complete solitons

-The strategy will be to first show that as long as $Q < \sqrt{n+1}$ a solution cannot blow up in finite distance and then use the evolution equation (\ref{Qeqn}) of $Q$ to argue that we can make $Q$ arbitrarily small by picking $f''(0) \ll -1$.
+The strategy is to show that as long as $Q < \sqrt{n+1}$ a solution cannot blow up in finite distance and then use the evolution equation (\ref{Qeqn}) of $Q$ to argue that one can keep $Q$ arbitrarily small by picking $f''(0) \ll -1$.

 \begin{lem} Let $s_0>0$ and $(f,a,b): [0, s_0) \rightarrow \R^3$ be a solution to the soliton equations (\ref{solitoneqn1})-(\ref{solitoneqn3}) with $f''(0) \leq 0$.
 If $Q < \sqrt{n+1}$ on $[0, s_0)$, the solution can be extended past $s_0$. \end{lem}